potinlai/libcper/README.md

 # CPER JSON Representation & Conversion Library
 This repository specifies a structure for representing UEFI CPER records (as described in UEFI Specification Appendix N) in a human-readable JSON format, in addition to a library which can readily convert back and forth between the standard CPER binary format and the specified structured JSON.

+## Prerequisites
+Before building this library and its associated tools, you must have CMake (>=3.10) and SWIG installed, with the following CMake modules available:
+- `FetchContent`
+- `GoogleTest`
+- `FindSWIG`
+- `UseSWIG`
+You should also have Python3 and associated libraries installed for the purposes of building the Python bindings.

 ## Building
 This project uses CMake (>=3.10).
 To build, simply run:
 ```